 Monitoring

-This section describes how you can monitor your Exasol 8 system through system log messages.
+This article describes how you can monitor your Exasol 8 system through system log messages.

 Logs in Exasol 8